What are Uefa’s new proposed Champions League changes?

 Will some clubs be able to qualify based on past performance?

-Perhaps the most controversial part of Uefa’s proposals is to reserve two of the extra four places in the Champions League “to the two clubs with the highest club coefficients that have not qualified automatically for the Champions League’s league stage”.

-Those clubs would still have to qualify for European competition, either through their league position or by winning a domestic cup competition, but it opens the door to there being a safety net for the biggest clubs and widening the inequalities in European football to an even greater extent.
+No, this has reportedly been scrapped by Uefa, after the plans were met with criticism and would have opened the door to there being a safety net for the biggest clubs and widening the inequalities in European football to an even greater extent.

-For example, a club like Liverpool or Manchester City would still qualify for the Champions League if they finished seventh in the Premier League, which is the last remaining spot for the Europa Conference League, or by winning the FA Cup.
-They would do so because their club coefficients are in the top five of the Uefa rankings - which is determined by performance over the past five seasons.

-However, a team like Brighton, were they to win the FA Cup - would not receive the same pathway into the Champions League unless they finished in the top four.
+Instead, Uefa will award two extra places to the countries who collectively performed best in Europe in the previous season.
+If applied to next season that would mean England gaining an extra spot, along with the Netherlands.

+This would mean the Premier League would have five Champions League teams for that season.
+Unlike the coefficient plans, it would mean there would be no barrier to certain clubs receiving an additional spot.

 How will the other two extra Champions League spots be allocated?